-The image quality of VR is still quite new and the display technology is still playing catch-up, (until the HP Reverb G2 is launched in October this year) certainly when it comes to the newer and higher fidelity games, as well as the hardware needed to play them.
+The image quality of VR is still quite new and the display technology is still playing catch-up, (until the HP Reverb G2 becomes available) certainly when it comes to the newer and higher fidelity games, as well as the hardware needed to play them.
 New GPUs are being released frequently, each one often better than the last.
 Buying a new graphics card now will certainly offer a much better VR experience than you might have had less than a year ago, and it goes without saying that graphics cards will be even more powerful in the future in order to keep up to date with the latest games, as well as the computer hardware.

 Spec-wise VR headsets are all somewhat similar.
 Manufacturers will generally provide specific information on the minimum system requirements that are required in order to meet the needs of their hardware - such as the operating system, processor, memory, graphics card, display ports etc.